agsb/jelly/README.md

 - There is no general registers, just 3-state latches to keep the data bus safe.

 - There is no arithmetic logical unit (ALU), just a memory with a table of unary "math" results for clear, increment, decrement and copy a byte.
-Could include shift right, shift left, negation and reverse.
+Could include shift right, shift left, negation and also used to decode opcodes.

 - There is no comparator, just a flag for when a byte is zero or not.